Travel on board the Royal Mail Ship

 At the moment the only scheduled travel service to the island is the Royal Mail Ship – and what a way to travel.
 The RMS St Helena is not huge (maximum 150 passengers) but caters superbly for its passengers and is a way of life as well as a vital service both for passengers and cargo.
 The atmosphere in port when the ship is due is tangible: for some it represents reunion with family and often the first meeting of a grandchild with its grandparents; for others it is a turning point in their lives as they leave the island for the first time to find work overseas.

-Our guided holidays spend 8 nights on St Helena during which time we can really get to know the place and some of its people.
+Before all this happens we will have three guided 8-night holidays on St Helena during which time we can really get to know the place and some of its people.
 All our tours also include time in Cape Town and the Western Cape.
 Please look through the details in the fact box on the right to see the alternatives.
 We are privileged that some of the leading experts in their fields spend time with us so that we can begin to get to grips with the botany, the birds, the marine life and the island's history and heritage.

 Of course not everyone wants to participate in a guided tour, so you can also join these voyages or any others on the Royal Mail Ship by booking with us as an independent traveller.
-We will be happy to arrange your passage, flights and accommodation, specially tailored to suit your dates, budget and interests.
-You will, of course, be covered by our ATOL to give you financial protection.
-Read more here or contact us for details.
+Please note, however, that between now and April 2016 there is only very limited accommodation available on the ship.

 Our deep knowledge and love of St Helena ensures that whether you travel with our group or independently you are assured of the best possible personal service and advice.